 It was one of Franco’s most important slogans, both during and after the Civil War.

 So get with the program, and give them some bread.

 But if you’re thinking of putting some chorizo in a paella, don’t.
 Is nothing sacred?

 This one is (probably) fairly universal.
 Most countries are mostly ignorant of what’s going on outside their borders.

 But Spanish people can get on RyanAir and move to any country in Europe for close to nothing.
-They’ve got work visas and healthcare all over Europe.
+They’ve got work visas and mostly free government healthcare all over Europe.

 All the same, I feel like Spanish people only recognize 3 types of foreigner: moreno, chino and guiri.

-And listening to their stereotypes about guiris as well – mostly culled from the news reports about British football hooligans and holidaymakers in Ibiza.
+And listening to their stereotypes about guiris as well – mostly culled from the news reports about the lowest level of British football hooligans and holidaymakers in Ibiza.

 My friends from other parts of Europe and Asia have experienced something similar: being called “la china” when they’re from a completely different country, or being accused of “speaking guiri” – because obviously all non-latin European languages are just dialects of the same thing.

 (Just like French, Italian, Catalán, Spanish, Occitan, Portuguese, Galego, Romanian and others, which clearly are dialects of Vulgar Latin… Just sayin’.)